OpaceDigitalAgency/stories/PROGRESS.md

   - Simplified the tags and stories arrays in the response
   - Removed pagination metadata from nested arrays
   - Committed with message: "Simplify API response structures to fix JSON encoding issues.
 This resolves the 500 Internal Server Error in API endpoints by reducing the complexity of nested data structures in StoriesController, AuthorsController, and TagsController."
+## 2025-04-18
+### Fixed: Dashboard Data Display and Database Schema Documentation
+- Documented the complete database schema in `PLANNING.md` for reference
+- Fixed dashboard data display to accurately reflect the database structure:
+  - Added missing fields to the dashboard for all content types
+  - Removed inconsistent fields not present in the database schema
+  - Updated the Stories tab to show author names correctly
+  - Added Category, Description, and URL fields to Games display
+  - Replaced Provider field with Category for AI Tools
+  - Added Created At and Is Sponsored fields to Stories display
+  - Added Created At field to Blog Posts display
+  - Ensured all data fields align with the database schema

+### Fixed: Stories API Endpoint Error
+- Fixed 500 Server Error when accessing individual story endpoints
+- Identified and removed reference to non-existent `cover_url` column in the database query
+- Updated `StoriesController.php` to use only columns that exist in the database schema
+- This resolved the issue with viewing and editing individual stories from the admin dashboard
+## 2025-04-18
+### Fixed: Admin Panel CRUD Operations
+- Fixed issues with add, delete, and edit save functions that weren't working on any admin page:
+  - Enhanced client-side AJAX handling with detailed logging and improved error messages
+  - Fixed delete operations to use the proper DELETE HTTP method
+  - Improved authentication by prioritizing session tokens over cookies
+  - Added support for HTTP method overrides (especially for DELETE)
+  - Enhanced error handling with detailed error messages and field-specific validation errors
+  - Added comprehensive logging for all CRUD operations to facilitate debugging
+  - Improved request/response tracking for easier troubleshooting
+- This resolves the issue where users couldn't add new content, edit existing content, or delete content from the admin panel